sdsc-ordes/smoc-api/docs/index.md

 :::

 :::{grid-item-card} {octicon}`book;2em` Background
-Read more about __multiomics__ data and MODO's features and structure!
+Read more about __multiomics__ data and MODOS's features and structure!

 :::{button-ref} intro/background
 :ref-type: myst